IndrajeetPatil/Advanced-R-exercises/_book/Functions.md

 #> [4] "mask.ok"        "exclude"        "include.only"
 ```

 But, in reality, only one argument is required: `package`.
-The function internally checks if the other arguments are missing and internally chooses necessary defaults.
+The function internally checks if the other arguments are missing and adjusts accordingly.

 It would have been better if there arguments were `NULL` instead of missing; that would avoid this confusion.